MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-files.md

     ![Screenshot showing Dynamics 365 Remote Assist and Microsoft Teams check boxes selected.](media/restricted-mode-files-select-licenses.jpg "Screenshot showing Dynamics 365 Remote Assist and Microsoft Teams check boxes selected")

     > [!NOTE]
-    > The name of the Teams license may vary base on the products you have installed.
+    > The name of the Teams license may vary based on the products you have installed.

 5. Clear the **Office for the Web** and **SharePoint** license check boxes, and then select **Next**.